t0m1ab/CS3A_RL_project/README.md

 **Date:** 2023/2024

-## 1 - Playing Black Jack using the Q-learning algorithm
+## 1 - Learn to play Black Jack using RL methods

-* The folder [blackjack](./blackjack/) contains all the code required to train an agent how to play Black Jack using the Q-learning algorithm.
+* The folder [blackjack](./blackjack/) contains all the code required to train an agent how to play Black Jack using different RL methods like MC Exploring Starts, Temporal Difference Learning, Q-learning...